UNC-Libraries/chompb/README.md

 # Creation of MODS descriptions is not performed by the migration utility
 # Descriptions for objects being migrated should be placed in the "descriptions" folder, encoded as modsCollections
 # Descriptions for new collections should be placed in the "newCollectionDescriptions", encoded as mods records
+# For demo purposes, dummy descriptions can be generated for all objects with the following command:
+# cdm2bxc.sh descriptions generate

 # Perform transformation of migration project to one or more SIPs for deposit
 cdm2bxc.sh descriptions expand